TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression/README.md

 I tried two different models and evaluated them using ROC curve and Precission Recall Curve.

+Generally, the use of ROC curves and precision-recall curves are as follows:

+- ROC curves should be used when there are roughly equal numbers of observations for each class.
+- Precision-Recall curves should be used when there is a moderate to large class imbalance.

 ![ROC Curve](https://github.com/TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression/blob/main/ROC%20curve.JPG "ROC Curve") ![Precision Recall Curve](https://github.com/TWM-Sebastian-S/Predicting-Churn-using-Gradient-Boosting-and-Logistic-Regression/blob/main/Precision%20Recall%20Curve.JPG "Precision Recall Curve")